 Despite this fact, challenges are still fairly common, especially from those who were expecting to benefit from an estate and did not.
 Courts are often called on to resolve these family disputes and disappointments.

-Our litigation team have huge experience of contested wills and contentious probate cases.
+Our litigation team have huge experience of disputed wills and contested probate cases.
 So if you think you might become involved in a family dispute where the mental capacity of the testator is in doubt – call us today for free initial phone advice.

 Click here for more information about making or defending a contested will